AlgoMaster Logo

 Understanding the Problem

-We need to find the longest contiguous chunk of characters in s where no character appears more than once.
-The key word is "substring", which means the characters must be adjacent in the original string.
-A subsequence like "pwke" from "pwwkew" doesn't count because the characters aren't contiguous.
+We need to find the longest contiguous run of characters in s where no character appears more than once.
+A substring requires the characters to be adjacent in the original string.
+A subsequence like "pwke" from "pwwkew" does not count because the characters are not contiguous.

 Key Constraints: